suzumakes/ReplaceIT/README.md

 There are a million reasons NOT to use Regex to parse HTML.

 Word-Filtered HTML is a different story.
 If you have to parse this garbage you probably don't have a lot of other options.
-These scripts will help immensely.
+These scripts help immensely.

-This is a set of PowerShell Scripts, just put ReplaceInFolder and ReplaceIT in a directory together and open PowerShell.
+ReplaceInFolder calls ReplaceIT and CMatch so place them in a directory together and launch PowerShell.

 	cd C:\Users\YourUser\YourFilePath\ReplaceIT\
 	.\ReplaceInFolder.ps1 .\YourFolder--or--File

 ReplaceIT will list all of the .htm files in your folder, and ask whether or not you would like to convert them.

-###Done

-Creates a backup of every .htm it converts in the directory you specify.
-Edit ReplaceInFolder line 49 to add more.

-Cuts away most of M$'s Word's attempts at HTML styling, properly tags ~90% of Super/Subscripts.

-Formats the resulting code into something readable and workable.

-Case sensitive replacement of foreign language characters.
+M$ tries to extract images from Word docs, I'm sure you can guess how good of a job it does.
+Drop this placeholder image in the same directory as your documents and you should have a much easier time replacing the images you need to.

 ###Options

 	.\ReplaceInFolder.ps1 .\TargetDirectory -log

-Log - Logs all operations to a logfile in the current directory.
+Logs all operations to a logfile in the current directory.

+###Finished

+* Creates a backup of every .htm it converts in the directory you specify.
+Need more?
+Edit ReplaceInFolder line 50

+		$Extensions = "/.htm/"

+* Cuts away most of M$'s Word's attempts at HTML styling, properly tags ~90% of Super/Subscripts.
+* Case sensitive replacement of foreign language characters.
+* Replaces all M$ Word's extracted image references with a small placeholder.
+* Formats the resulting code into something readable and workable.

 ###Todo